 Arequipa and Colca Canyon

 Peru’s white city, Arequipa, is an extremely popular location for tourists to spend a few days on their way to hike or merely admire the Colca Canyon, the second deepest canyon in the world.
-If you’re wanting to visit Arequipa and the Colca Canyon for the hiking trails, condor sightings or hot springs then, as with other places found in the Andes, they are best visited in the dry season.
+If you’re wanting to visit Arequipa and the Colca Canyon for the hiking trails, condor sightings, or hot springs then, as with other places found in the Andes, they are best visited in the dry season.

-Situated at 2,335 metres above sea level and surrounded by volcanoes, Arequipa experiences relatively mild day temperatures year-round, which hover around 21°C (70°F).
+Situated at 2,335 meters above sea level and surrounded by volcanoes, Arequipa experiences relatively mild day temperatures year-round, which hover around 21°C (70°F).
 At night, temperatures can drop below freezing, so bring plenty of warm clothing, particularly if you plan on spending your evenings enjoying the outdoor terraces of the city’s bars and restaurants – one of the many unmissable things to do on a visit to Arequipa.

 Chivay, a small town in the Colca Valley and a gateway to the Colca Canyon, holds a traditional carnival in the rainiest month of the year, February, making this a good time to visit if you want to learn about the culture and traditions of the people of the Peruvian Andes.